 Together with the two NGOs, Stop Wasting Food and Danish People’s Aid, the Danish retail chain, REMA 1000, delivers food to those in need every year on the 23rd of December.
 The annual Christmas Aid in December 2016 had 15,000 applications from Danish families.
 The project not only helps the families but also cuts down on food waste from the supermarket chain.

-Food waste is a global issue that calls for solutions from several actors in the global private sector.
+Food waste is a global issue that calls for solutions from several actors in the global private sector: 1.3 billion tonnes of food is wasted every year while almost 1 billion people go undernourished and another 1 billion hungry.
 Over recent years, supermarkets have started to tackle the issue and now offer foods that are close to the expiration date at a lower price and have begun a system that can register food that is to be tossed into the bin so it instead can be offered to the homeless.
 In Denmark, the annual Christmas Aid is part of a broader plan from several supermarkets of the Danish food cluster to bring down food waste

 An Outstretched Hand to Families in Need

 In Denmark, several food insecure families apply for the annual Christmas Aid.
 The aid consists of traditional Christmas foods, wine and presents for the children – a basket worth of approximately € 80.
 In the first year of the project, 2015, 2,000 people were helped.
 In 2016, 10,000 people received the aid.
 In total, REMA 1000 gave food worth of € 600,000.

 In 2017, Stop Wasting Food expects that more than 3,000 food insecure families will be helped.

 Together with the organisations, Stop Wasting Food and Danish People’s Aid and the retail chain, Rema 1000, the unsold Christmas food from the supermarket on December 23rd again in 2017 went to families in need.